 - There are some indications in Genesis 1-2 that days could be longer than 24 hours:

 On the third “day” trees grew from seeds to maturity and they bore like seeds (1:11-12).
 This process normally takes months or years.

 On the sixth “day” Adam was created, went to sleep, named all the (thousands of) animals, looked for a helpmeet, went to sleep, and Eve was created from his rib.
 This looks like more than 24 hours worth of activity.

-On page 156 of their book, Nicole and Michaels present the following hypothesis regarding the account of creation recorded in Genesis:
+On page 156 of their previously mentioned book, Nicole and Michaels present the following hypothesis regarding the account of creation recorded in Genesis:

 The early Genesis narratives model historical realities after the fashion of an analogue model: there is a genuine structural correspondence between the features of the model and the historical realities which mediate the spiritual content, but this correspondence is not understood in terms of literal pictorial representation.

 In contrast, Dolphin, in his previously cited internet article, states,

 Evidently God did not create the universe in a single step, by one all-encompassing command, as Big Bang cosmology would infer.
 He created the universe (visible and invisible) in a time period of six days.
 During this interval the usual laws of physics were not in effect.
 We should . . . remind ourselves not to attempt to understand creation week by extrapolating present days [sic] laws and observations backwards from the present.